 Two child limit challenge

 On 18 August 2017, CPAG issued a claim for judicial review in the High Court against the Secretary of State for Work and Pensions (SSWP) to challenge the two child limit, introduced by the Welfare Reform and Work Act 2016.
 Permission was granted on 17 October 2017 and the case was heard across two days on 6 and 7 February 2018.
 Judgment was given on 20 April 2018 allowing the challenge in part.
 The Court accepted CPAG's arguments that the ordering restriction on the kinship care exception was perverse and therefore unlawful.
 The wider challenge to the policy as a whole was dismissed.
-CPAG is appealing this aspect of the case to the Court of Appeal while the DWP has confirmed it will not appeal the finding on the ordering restricton and will be removing this restriction from both the kinship care and adopted children exceptions .
-Read the judgment and our statement about the judgment.
+CPAG appealed this aspect of the case to the Court of Appeal.
+Meanwhile, in November 2018, the DWP/HMRC brought in amending legislation to remove the ordering restriction from both the kinship care and adopted children exceptions.
+Read the High Court judgment and our statement about the judgment.